 Harry and Meghan, Kate and William, Charles and Diana.
 Names that instantly conjure a royal union.

-But as millions, perhaps billions, of people around the world speculate over what Meghan Markle will wear, what her bridal bouquet will look like, et al, when she marries Prince Harry on May 19th, it’s worth remembering another royal wedding and marriage, one that has lasted more than 70 years: Queen Elizabeth II (Harry’s grandmother) to Prince Philip.
+As millions of people around the world obsessed over every detail of Meghan Markle and Prince Harry's May 19, 2018 nuptials, it became quite easy to size up the couple's festivities to another royal wedding and marriage, one that has lasted more than 70 years: Queen Elizabeth II (Harry’s grandmother) to Prince Philip.

 Queen Elizabeth II of Britain and the Commonwealth Realms is the longest reigning monarch in the history of the world.
 But in 1934 when she met her future husband Philip Mountbatten (at a wedding, no less) she was simply Princess Elizabeth, the eight-year-old eldest daughter of King George VI and Queen Elizabeth.
 It was 13 years before the couple would become engaged.

 Let’s look back at what a royal wedding was like more than 70 years ago, and how some of the more recent royal unions stuck with, or sometimes strayed from, tradition.

 Princess Elizabeth married Philip Mountbatten on November 20, 1947, at London’s Westminster Abbey.
 The Queen was the tenth member of the royal family to be wed at the Abbey.
 The Queen’s parents were married there, her son Prince Charles married Lady Diana Spencer there in 1981, her second son Prince Andrew wed Sarah Ferguson there in 1986 and grandson Prince William married Catherine Middleton at the same location in 2011.
-Unlike his father and brother, Prince Harry will be married in St. George’s Chapel at Windsor Castle, the location his uncle, Prince Edward, married Sophie Rhys-Jones at in 1999.
+Unlike his father and brother, Prince Harry married in St. George’s Chapel at Windsor Castle, the location his uncle, Prince Edward, married Sophie Rhys-Jones at in 1999.